Blog News

 There are many philosophies of education and so many voices encouraging us to be the best we can, to do the best we can.
 But if we boil it down, it all still starts at the beginning.
 We want our kids to have good character, we want them to be good citizens, but most of all, we want them to be Christians because we know that that is the only thing that ultimately matters.

-If you would like to read more about this, I encourage you to read:
+If you would like to read more about classical education, I encourage you to read:

 The Liberal Arts Tradition by Ravi Scott Jain and Kevin Clark